 Resposible Disclosure Policy

-Flood IO aims to keep its Service safe for everyone, and data security is of utmost priority.
+Tricentis Flood aims to keep its Service safe for everyone, and data security is of utmost priority.
 If you are a security researcher and have discovered a security vulnerability in the Service, we appreciate your help in disclosing it to us in a responsible manner.

-Flood IO will engage with security researchers when vulnerabilities are reported to us in accordance with this Responsible Disclosure Policy.
+Tricentis Flood will engage with security researchers when vulnerabilities are reported to us in accordance with this Responsible Disclosure Policy.
 We will validate, respond and fix vulnerabilities in accordance with our commitment to security and privacy.
 We won’t take legal action against or suspend or terminate access to the Service of those who discover and report security vulnerabilities in accordance with this Responsible Disclosure Policy.
-Flood IO reserves all of its legal rights in the event of any noncompliance.
+Tricentis Flood reserves all of its legal rights in the event of any noncompliance.

 Capitalized terms used in this Responsible Disclosure Policy and not otherwise defined have the meaning ascribed to such terms in our Terms of Service.